Rising Seas

 In West Antarctica, warm ocean currents erode and thin the bottom of large floating ice shelves.
 This causes an acceleration in the loss of the highly vulnerable West Antarctic Ice Sheet, which largely sits below sea level.
 However, the vast East Antarctic Ice Sheet may gain mass, as warmer temperatures cause increased snowfall.
 This results in a greater range of future possibilities, from ice sheet growth that decreases sea level by 7.8 cm (3 inches) to ice sheet melt that increases sea level by 30 cm (12 inches) by 2100.

-is more difficult to predict than ice loss from the Arctic.
+Ice loss from the Antarctic Ice Sheet is more difficult to predict than ice loss from the Arctic.
 In Antarctica, 99% of all ice loss occurs when ice slides into the ocean.
 Unlike in Greenland, there is practically no ice melt on the surface because it is too cold.

 Furthermore, the historical record derived from satellites is relevantly short (about four decades) in comparison to processes that could play out over the coming centuries.
-This makes it harder to project long-term trends Antarctica is also shielded from the rest of the world by the strongest ocean current and some of the strongest atmospheric currents on the planet, which makes modelling even more complicated.
+This makes it harder to project long-term trends.
+Antarctica is also shielded from the rest of the world by the strongest ocean current and some of the strongest atmospheric currents on the planet, which makes modelling even more complicated.